superbeppe98/ebay-feedback-sender/README.md

 Please note that the program relies on environment variables for the Ebay Api.
 Make sure to set these variables in a .env file in the same directory as the script.

 ## Note
-You can provide a list of buyer names to skip in the "skip_names.txt" file or throught the command line if needed.
+You can provide a list of buyers names to skip in the "skip_names.txt" file or through the command line if needed.